Welcome to the U of I Owyhee County Extension Office

 NEWS & EVENTS

-April 10 – Swine Weigh-in (Please note that we WILL have an actual weigh-in this year!
+April 10 – Swine Weigh-in (We WILL have an actual weigh-in this year!
 Maximum weight at initial weigh-in is 85 lbs.
 Suggested initial weight 65-80 lbs.)

 2017 Owyhee County 4H & FFA Weigh-in Schedule and Requirements